supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_02_WorkingWithTenantProperties.md

      - Allan Deyoung is a built-in users in your Azure lab tenant who works as an IT Admin, we will use him as the Privacy contact.
      - This person is also who Microsoft contacts if there's a data breach.
 If there's no person listed here, Microsoft contacts your global administrators.

+    >**Note:** Navigate to the users section under Microsoft Entra ID and copy the email ID of **Andre Lawson**

 - **Privacy statement URL** -  <https://github.com/MicrosoftLearning/SC-300-Identity-and-Access-Administrator/blob/master/Allfiles/Labs/Lab2/SC-300-Lab_ContosoPrivacySample.pdf>

      - In sample Privacy PDF is provided in your labs directory.
      - Type the link to your organization's document that describes how your organization handles both internal and external guest's data privacy.

-    **IMPORTANT** -If you don't include either your own privacy statement or your privacy contact, your external guests will see text in the Review Permissions box that says, **<your org name\>** has not provided links to their terms for you to review.
+  >**Note:** -If you don't include either your own privacy statement or your privacy contact, your external guests will see text in the Review Permissions box that says, **<your org name\>** has not provided links to their terms for you to review.
 For example, a guest user will see this message when they receive an invitation to access an organization through B2B collaboration.

     ![B2B Collaboration Review permissions box with message](./media/active-directory-no-privacy-statement-or-contact.png)